 Everyone deserves the opportunity for prosperity through education.
 It is a national imperative that we prepare dramatically greater numbers of students from low income communities to succeed in higher education and give them the opportunity to attain postsecondary degrees.

 We must earn the right to do this work.
 Good intentions should never be confused with measurable results.
 Mission alignment and accountability to student outcomes means we are always asking each other and ourselves: Does this prepare students for success in college and beyond?

 Learning happens outside of our comfort zones.
 Academic rigor in high school is the single strongest predictor of college completion.
 We must challenge students to be active, critical thinkers and acquire a “can do” mindset, no matter the obstacle.

 Relationships are fundamental to a young person’s desire to learn.
 Human connections and individual attention motivate and empower young people to care about education.
 Personalized instruction is at the core of our model because it helps to accelerate academic achievement for all types of learners.

 We must communicate openly and honestly.
 In doing so, we honor each other as colleagues, partners, and people, creating a culture that elevates personal and professional growth.
 Transparency best positions us for organizational development and improvement.

 We achieve our greatest impact when we work together as a team, finding strength in diversity.
 Social change is driven by a shared sense of purpose and sustained commitments to collaborative action.
-In this context, our differences—in ethnicity, race, sexual orientation, gender, socioeconomic background, religious belief—create the conditions for self-awareness, critical thinking, and the empowerment of our country’s youth.
+In this context, our differences—in ethnicity, race, ability, sexual orientation, gender, socioeconomic background, religious belief—create the conditions for self-awareness, critical thinking, and the empowerment of our country’s youth.